pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 ### CMS Configuration File

-The `config.yml` file configures Netlify CMS to look for content segments that can be edited and which backend instructions that it needs to follow.
+The `config.yml` file configures Netlify CMS to look for content segments that can be edited and which backend instructions it needs to follow.

-In the template, `cms/public/index.html` contains the entry point for React to insert the generated content under `<div id=root>`.
-We can change the title of the website, but more importantly, we linked the configuration file `cms/public/config.yml` of the Netlify CMS by following the [instructions](https://www.netlifycms.org/docs/configuration-options/).
+The template, `cms/public/index.html` contains the entry point for React to insert the generated content under `<div id=root>`.
+We can change website's title, but more importantly, we linked the configuration file `cms/public/config.yml` of the Netlify CMS by following the [instructions](https://www.netlifycms.org/docs/configuration-options/).

 ![Custom Neltify Config File](./custom-config-file.png)